rnkn/t_done/README.md

-# t
+# t_done

-The simplest todo manager CLI ever.
+The simplest CLI todo list manager ever.

 - Reads and prints todos to the command line from any [GFM][] / [Org Mode][] checklist.